 Accountants and CPAs

 Accountants record and report financial transactions.
 They can hold general bookkeeping and accounting jobs for the finance departments of private firms and public institutions without an accounting-related degree.
 They can take care of tax-related matters, but that will depend on their level of knowledge with regard to taxation.

 While all CPAs are accountants, not all accountants are CPAs.
 A CPA is an accountant who has passed the licensing requirements of a US state.
 Becoming a CPA requires more than just knowing accounting principles; the minimum requirements include passing the Uniform Certified Public Accountant Examination, 150 hours of college education, and a year of related activities.

 You might need a CPA is your tax situation is more complex than the average filing of returns.
 For instance, if you are a high net-worth individual in the middle of a divorce, a CPA will be able to advise your better than an accountant or a tax preparer regarding the laws that apply to your situation.
-It you’re running a business, it is a good idea to have a CPA on your side to help you come up with a long-term tax plan.
+If you’re running a business, it is a good idea to have a CPA on your side to help you come up with a long-term tax plan.

-Both CPAs and tax attorneys can represent you before issues with the IRS, but the latter is the better choice if you’re in trouble with authorities.
+Both CPAs, EAs and tax attorneys can represent you before issues with the IRS, but the latter is the better choice if you’re in trouble with authorities.
 The main difference is focus: while the work of the CPA centers on auditing, accounting, and the preparation of tax documents, lawyers are expected to provide legal advice and represent their clients during litigation.

 Do you need a tax lawyer?
 If you don’t owe the government thousands in back taxes, you don’t.
-But if your tax issues have reached a point where you’re facing liens and levies, it is time to hire someone who can expertly dispute your case with the IRS.
+But if your tax issues have reached a point where you’re facing liens and levies, it is time to hire someone who can professionally dispute your case with the IRS.